Treaty of Arras (1482): Terms

 All of those lands were already taken by France in 1477, and that reality was diplomatically acknowledged by defining them as parts of Margaret's dowry, thus leaving them effectively in French hands.
 On the other side, the affluent County of Flanders and all of the other north-eastern domains in the Burgundian Netherlands were left to Philip.
-The question of the Duchy of Burgundy and several Picardian counties was not addressed formally by the treaty, thus leaving those territories in French possession.
+The question of the Duchy of Burgundy and several Picardian counties was not addressed formally by the treaty, which thus left those territories in French possession.

 Legacy

 Following the ratification of the treaty, the betrothal of Margaret to Charles was formalized in 1483.
 The young fiance of the Dauphin came to live at the French court, and the territorial clauses of the treaty were put in effect.
 In the same year, upon his father's death, Charles became the new king of France.
-However, in 1491, the engagement was renounced by the French side, since Charles decided to marry Duchess Anne of Brittany.
-Thus the question of possession over lands belonging to Margaret's dowry was reopened, leading to new disputes, that were resolved in 1493 by the Treaty of Senlis.
+However, in 1491, the engagement was renounced by the French side since Charles decided to marry Duchess Anne of Brittany.
+Thus, the question of possession over lands belonging to Margaret's dowry was reopened, which led to new disputes that were resolved in 1493 by the Treaty of Senlis.